bmn/livesplit_asl_mgs1/README.md

     * You might still need to point the Scriptable Auto Splitter to the correct file, depending on your install location.
 * Tweak the autosplitter settings to your liking.
   * A set of split files is provided that match common setups.
 You can customise these further if you like.

+### Notes
+* To use `Bosses, Locations` split files, enable the `Area Movement Splits` category.
+No other change should be needed from the default settings.
+* The Automatic and Manual installation methods create two separate autosplitters and it is possible to have both enabled at the same time.
+  * If you experience double-splits, make sure you do **not** have both an activated Automatic splitter in your splits editor and a Manual splitter in your layout!

 ## Variants
 ### Autosplitter Lite